mmplisskin/d.o.-rails-droplet-deploy/README.md

 gem update
 ```

-While updates are running you can open another shell instance and copy your ssh key to the rails user( you may need to scroll up to look for the password -- the credentials are listed as sftp)
+While updates are running you can open another shell instance and copy your private ssh key to the rails user( you may need to scroll up to look for the password -- the credentials are listed as sftp).
+This can also be a special deploy key for the droplet from github.

 ```
-cat ~/.ssh/id_rsa.pub | ssh rails@example_ip_here "mkdir -p ~/.ssh && cat >>  ~/.ssh/authorized_keys"
+rsync -az ~/.ssh/id_rsa  rails@104.236.208.238:/home/rails/.ssh/

 ```

 Once updates are complete in shell window one...

-The droplet by default has a "rails" user and postgresss "rails" user.
+The droplet by default has a "rails" user.
 Give the rails user sudo privelages:

 ```
 adduser rails sudo